Ennygenius/acm-courier/readme.md

+# A COURIER SITE

-## This is a mern stack ongoing project
+### This is a mern stack ongoing project

-## A user can input tracking id and he will be redirected to the dashboard containing the tracking details
+### A user can input tracking id and he will be redirected to the dashboard containing the tracking details

-## An Admin can alter the tracking status, delete tracking, add new tracking details, etc....
+### An Admin can alter the tracking status, delete tracking, add new tracking details, etc....

-### to clone my repo git clone https://github.com/Ennygenius/acm-courier.git
+### To clone my repo git clone https://github.com/Ennygenius/acm-courier.git